 Think Yellow Pages or Four Square.
 These are places people go to to learn more about your business!
 Your listing could be simple and only include your name, phone number and address.
 But some platforms allow you to create an entire business profile, which you should utilize!
 Hint hint: TripAdvisor or Yelp.

 It’s a royal pain in the ass trying to get listings on the top 50 local citation sites, so start small by picking 3 new ones to populate each month.

 These citations will help you in the long-haul, building credibility on multiple platforms and showing users and search engines that you’re relevant all across the web.

 Strap-Up & Start Optimizing

 After reading all these ranking factors, your head might be spinning.

 No biggie.
 Let us make it easy.
-Download your Beginners Guide to Local SEO Guide to start cleaning up your online presence today.
+Download your Beginners Guide to Local SEO Guide below to start cleaning up your online presence and rock Google page one, today.

 Is this all just too much?
 We get it.
 All this SEO strategy is someone's full time job!
 Take a look at our Search Engine Optimization services page, and let us know if we can help.